aazaff/teachPaleobiology/LabExercise4.md

 #### Problem Set IV

-1) Download a dataset from the paleobioogy database of all Ordovician aged animals into R, and name the object ````Ordovician````.
+1) Download a dataset from the paleobioogy database of all Ordovician aged animals (i.e., animalia) into R, and name the object ````Ordovician````.
 This may take a few minutes.
 What R code did you use?

 2) Clean up the poorly resolved genus names.
 What function/code did you use?